 Gerald Monk, Ph.D.

 Gerald completed his Ph.D. at the University of Waikato, New Zealand (1998).
-He is the Director of the Marriage and Family Therapy Program in the Department of Counseling and School Psychology.
+He is a practicing Licensed Marriage and Family Therapist, AAMFT Supervisor, and a Licensed Professional Clinical Counselor.
 He is a practicing Licensed Marriage and Family Therapist, AAMFT Supervisor, and a Licensed Professional Clinical Counselor.

 - Narrative - Affective therapy, narrative mediation & conflict resolution, constructionist & discursive theories, restorative practice, mental health recovery.

 - Monk, G., & Winslade, J. (2013).
 When stories clash: Addressing conflict in narrative mediation.
 Chagrin Falls, Ohio: Taos Institute.
 (Trans.
 Japanese, Danish and Russian).

 - Monk, G., Winslade, J., & Sinclair, S. (2008).
 New horizons in multicultural counseling.
 Thousand Oaks, CA: Sage.

 - Winslade, J., & Monk, G. (2008).
 Practicing narrative mediation: Loosening the grip of conflict.
 San Francisco: Jossey-Bass.
 (Trans.
 Japanese).

 - Winslade, J., & Monk, G. (2007) Narrative counseling in schools: Powerful and brief.
 (Second Edition).
 Thousand Oaks, CA: Corwin Press.
 (Trans.
 Japanese, Korean and Spanish).